wbrandow/ComputerGraphics_Cplusplus_OpenGL/README.md

  This has also been important practice in creating modular code.
 My Shape.cpp file can be reused on future projects to quickly create new scenes in a fraction of the time.
 This skill is useful in all disciplines of software development, not just computer graphics.

  # Future Development
 Work on this project is still ongoing.
 I would like to spend more time texturing the objects and adding shadows in order to make the scene more realistic.
 I would also like to add code to prevent the camera from passing through the objects.
-After that I will likely stop adding to this scene and rather focus on refactoring the code to ensure I'm able to reuse as much as possible in future projects.
+After that I will likely stop adding to this scene and focus instead on refactoring the code to ensure I'm able to reuse as much as possible in future projects.
 For example, I would like to move input processing functions into their own .cpp file.